poc sports logo

 Home is where the heart is

 Skiing is always a journey.
-Whether it is a run from top to bottom at the local ski hill or a road trip to the tallest mountain on the horizon; to earn the reward, you have to be willing to put in the work.
-Sometimes that means laying down a day’s wages for a lift ticket.
-Other times it could mean six months in the gym rehabbing a blown knee so you can get back out there next winter.
-Somedays we get lucky and score perfect conditions without even trying.
+Whether it is a run from top to bottom at the local ski hill or a road trip to the tallest mountain on the horizon, you have to be willing to put in the work to earn the reward.
+Sometimes, that means laying down a day’s wages for a lift ticket.
+Other times, it could mean six months in the gym rehabbing a blown knee so you can get back out there next winter.
+Some days, we get lucky and score perfect conditions without even trying.
 But usually, the harder we work, the more patient we are, the further we venture, the better the reward.